UniFormal/alignments/README.md

 * one text file per alignment set
 * one line per concept
 * whitespace-separated list of identifiers in each line (quoted if they contain whitespace)

+The files concepts-lean.txt, concepts-nlab.txt, and concepts.txt have been copied from the directory mathgloss, so far.